juntaoy/universal-anaphora-scorer/README.md

 `python ua-scorer.py key system -t craft19`

-### Evaluating coreference realations, singletons and non-referrings (e.g. CRAC 2018)
+### Evaluating coreference relations, singletons and non-referrings (e.g. CRAC 2018)

 In this evaluation setting, coreference relations, singletons and non-referring mentions are taken into account for evaluation.
 The coreference relations and singletons are evaluated using the coreference metrics while the non-referring expressions are scored separately.